Singapore has established itself as one of the leading private banking and wealth management centres globally and in Asia.

 “As an established financial hub, Singapore will continue to grow opportunities for wealth management and support the evolving needs of family offices…we also believe that the best legacy that those with greater means can leave behind is a positive impact on society.”

-family offices.
-In March 2019, MAS and the Singapore Economic Board (EDB) jointly established the Family Office Development Team (FODT) to enhance Singapore’s competitiveness as a global wealth management and family office hub.
+In line with the growth of family offices globally, an increasing number of families are setting up family offices in Singapore as a useful structure to professionalise the management of their family’s wealth over the long term.
+Many find Singapore an attractive base to access Asian opportunities as part of a globally diversified investment portfolio.
+In March 2019, MAS and the Singapore Economic Board (EDB) jointly established the to enhance Singapore’s competitiveness as a global wealth management and family office hub.
 The FODT seeks to enhance the operating environment for family offices; deepen capabilities of family office professionals and service providers; and build a stronger community of family offices.

 There are existing class exemptions from licensing under the SFA and the Financial Advisers Act for the provision of fund management and financial advisory services respectively to related corporations.